Get Legal and Tax Updates for Spain?

 10. How To Get a Spanish Passport

 Fees are around €30, payable at the time of application, though rates may vary slightly.
-The Spanish passport is generally issued within 2-4 weeks after application.
+The Spanish passport is issued within 2-4 weeks after application.

 how to get a spanish passport